jasraa/tp/docs/DeveloperGuide.md

 | viewexpenses | printExpensesAtIndex             | `RecurringExpenseLists#getExpenseListAtListNumber()` , `ExpenseList#listExpenses()`                              |                             |

 From the table above, most commandTypes have a fairly straight forward process of calling a single method from the relevant classes, and follows a similar process to many of the previous features too.
+Hence, the explanation of these trivial methods would be left out to avoid repetition.
+For details regarding these methods, you may also view the JavaDoc comments found in the code.
 However, the `addrec` commandType would be the most complicated to follow, given that it utilizes 3 methods from three different classes.
 The following is a UML sequence diagram to illustrate the implementation of the addRecurringExpensesToExpenses() method in `RecurringExpenseCommand`, upon the call of the `execute()` from `BudgetBuddy`